Charlie Cozart

 Cozart is one of many ballplayers who only appeared in the major leagues during World War II.
 He made his major league debut on April 17, 1945 (Opening Day) against the New York Giants at Braves Field.
 Three days later he gained his first and only big league win in a 6–5 road victory over the Philadelphia Phillies at Shibe Park.
 His last appearance for the Braves was on June 14, and then he was traded to the New York Yankees organization almost two months later.

 In a total of 8 innings pitched Cozart was 1–0 with 1 game finished.
 He was very ineffective overall, as he allowed 25 baserunners (10 hits and 15 walks) for an extremely high WHIP of 3.125.
 The 9 earned runs he gave up saddled him with a final ERA of 10.13.
 He proved to be a good fielder during his short time at the major league level, however, recording 7 assists without committing an error.

-Cozart eventually returned to his native Caldwell County, North Carolina and became a deputy sheriff there.
+Cozart eventually returned to his native Caldwell County, and became a deputy sheriff there.
 He died at the age of 85 in Lenoir, North Carolina.